Requirements and Mistakes: HIPAA De-Identification

 3. Reusing Internal Data for New Purposes

-Data that was fine inside one operational workflow may not be appropriately de-identified for external sharing, vendor use, marketing analysis, or testing.
+Data that was fine inside one workflow may not be de-identified for cases of:

 Context changes the risk.